bobjacobsen/CSC2025/CSC/TestSumPrimesJava/README.md

 Finally, add a couple more tests to check other ranges.
 (The sum of primes from 1 to 20 inclusive is 77, for example)

-Hints:
+## Hints

 - It might be simpler to separate development and test of the "is N prime?" code from the "check the sum over a range" code.
 That way you can test the two parts separately.
 In the "refactored" subdirectory we've provided a version of the SumPrimes.java